Article 102 of the Treaty on the Functioning of the European Union: Exploitative abuse

-Collecting societies

-Organization with the authority to license copyrights collects royalties from users of the copyright and distributes them to copyright owners for a fee.
-Abusive behaviour that has been banned by the Commission under Article 102 includes discriminating undertakings from other member states; charging excessive royalties; unreasonably restricting an author's unilateral behaviour by clauses.

 Single market abuse

 Behaviours detrimental to principles of the internal market such as intra-brand competition jeopardise the single market imperative and are therefore caught by Article 102.

 Pricing practices

 Single market abuse is presented in the case of British Leyland, by where a dominant firm carried out excessive pricing, which not only has an exploitative effect but may also prevent parallel imports and limit intra-brand competition.
 In this particular case, British Leyland charged £150 to any importer in the continent that required a certificate to drive cars in the UK.
 The main issue was not the huge profits that were received, but the fact that parallel exports could not occur smoothly.
 This demonstrates that the impediment of single market rules will be differentiated from exploitative actions by the Courts.
 Further cases to support this include General Motors where the facts were very similar.
 General Motors charged excessive prices for technical inspections in parallel imports, thus inhibiting them.
 Deutsche Post AG consisted of a situation where the Deutsche Post refused to allow bulk-mailings from the UK into Germany unless a surcharge was paid.
 Furthermore, they also delayed the release of intercepted mailings.
 This very much impeded the establishment of a single market postage system.